-Take a Homeschooling Trip on a Cruise Ship
+Promising and Challenging Homeschool Trip on a Cruise Ship

-Taking kids on a homeschool cruise creates the opportunity for families to travel together and learn through the actual experience of seeing, walking, touching and being there rather than reading a book or being homeschooled online.
+Taking kids on a homeschool cruise creates the opportunity for families to travel together and learn through the experience of seeing, walking, touching, and being there rather than reading a book or being homeschooled online.

 Book your cruise early.
 You want to have plenty of time to plan and research itineraries and excursions off the ship.
 It's a good idea to take your homeschool cruise with a local homeschool group.
 Traveling with a group works best when you have children.

-Make sure you check the weather conditions for your homeschool cruise to decide on the type of clothes to wear on the trip.
-You can make a list of what to bring on the cruise.
-With careful planning, it is essential to a successful trip.
+Your kids will learn that careful planning is essential for a successful trip.
 Why not bring a set of walkie-talkies?
 Everyone in the family will be able to stay in touch while on the cruise ship.
 Walkie-talkies are a great way to keep track of your kids and other traveling companions.
 Make sure you bring extra batteries or a charger.

 Always check in together as a family because separating the husband to park the car and come back can cause double work for everyone.
 Then, you would worry if he will find you and make it back in time.

-You should try to check in as much luggage as possible with the porter when boarding.
+It would help to check in as much luggage as possible with the porter when boarding.
 That way, you avoid the long lines and standing and waiting to get on board.
 You don't need to or want to carry an assortment of backpacks and pillows.

-If your children are sleeping in the same cabin in an upper berth, realize to close the berths you have to push a button on the rear clasps.
-Which means, you need to make sure you understand all the ins and outs of how things work in your room before you embark on your adventure.
-This will definitely save you time and stress.
+If your children are sleeping in the same cabin in an upper berth, realize that you have to push a button on the rear clasps in closing the berths.
+It means you need to make sure you understand all the ins and outs of how things work in your room before you embark on your adventure.

 Homeschooling and traveling on a cruise ship are two wonderful freedoms in life.

-Would you consider going on a homeschooling cruise?See results without voting
+Would you consider going on a homeschooling cruise?

 You will want to keep extra cash in the porter's safe.
-Each child can place their money in an envelope with their name on it and only carry money that they will use that day.
+Each child can place their money in an envelope with their name and only carry money that they will use that day.

-You should really encourage your children to tip their favorite staff on the ship.
+It would help if you encouraged your children to tip their favorite staff on the ship.
 You might even want to create a family tipping envelope.

-Most kids want to eat with their friends, but it is good to schedule a standard eating date with your kids.
+Most kids want to eat with their friends, but it is good to schedule an eating date with your kids.
 It can be breakfast, lunch, or dinner.
 Just make sure you make it happen.